Adult Use

 Are rosin and live rosin the same?

-Live resin vs rosin aren’t the same.
+Live resin and rosin aren’t the same.
 Rosin is made from dried cannabis flower, while live resin uses fresh-frozen cannabis plants to preserve more of the terpenes and cannabinoids.

 Is rosin full-spectrum?